Montreal in the French speaking province of Quebec is one of North America's great entertainment playgrounds -

 Mixing Business with Pleasure

-furnished, and it's a short walk from both the Gay Village and the
+A short walk from both the Gay Village and the

 represents an exceptional value.
 This 40-room hotel rests upon the top

 floors of a hospitality college, and sure enough, the staff works hard

 does a great job keeping rooms clean and attractive - employees have